Lieberman Plan

 The Lieberman Plan, also known in Israel as the "Populated-Area Exchange Plan", was proposed in May 2004 by Avigdor Lieberman, the leader of the Israeli political party Yisrael Beiteinu.
-The plan suggests an exchange of populated territories – territories populated by both Arabs and Jews – between Israel and the Palestinian Authority.
+The plan suggested an exchange of populated territories – territories populated by both Arabs and Jews – between Israel and the Palestinian Authority.

-Lieberman maintains that everywhere in the world where there are two peoples with two religions a conflict exists and notes that in the Israeli–Palestinian conflict, the situation is worse as there is not only a religious conflict but also a nationalistic one.
-Therefore, the proposition is based on 'reduction of conflict' and maintains that the two peoples could live together but it would make no sense to have one living inside the other.
-On top of this, Lieberman maintains that it makes no sense to create a Palestinian state that has no Jewish people while Israel is turned into a dual-population state with more than 20% of minorities.
+Lieberman maintained that everywhere in the world where there are two peoples with two religions, a conflict exists, and noted that in the Israeli–Palestinian conflict, the situation was worse, as there was not only a religious conflict, but also a nationalistic one.
+Therefore, the proposition was based on 'reduction of conflict' and maintained that the two peoples could live together, but it would make no sense to have one living inside the other.
+On top of this, Lieberman maintained that it made no sense to create a Palestinian state that has no Jewish people while Israel was turned into a dual-population state with more than 20% of minorities.